-2-year cumulative CEIS and Special Education Child Count (data element 8):
+2-year cumulative CEIS and Special Education Child Count (data element 9):

 The definition of this data element includes students with disabilities who received CEIS in the past 2 years and were identified for special education and related services during the reference year.
 This number could be higher or lower than the count of students with disabilities receiving special education and related services in the district, as reported in the Child Count data, for the reference year.
-The Child

-Count data are snapshot counts taken on the State-designated child count date.
-The total count of students with disabilities receiving special education and related services in the district, as reported in the Child Count data, could be https://miss.count-because-that-did not receive-CEIS..
-The total count of students with disabilities receiving special education and related services in the district, as reported in the Child Count data, could be <a href="https://www.lower.count-because-this-coun
+The Child Count data are snapshot counts taken on the State-designated child count date.
+The total count of students with disabilities receiving special education and related services in the district, as reported in the Child Count data, could be higher than this count because there could be students with disabilities receiving special education and related services that did not receive CEIS.
+The total count of students with disabilities receiving special education and related services in the district, as reported in the Child Count data, could be higher than this count because this count is a cumulative count which is collected throughout the school year.
+Consequently, because this count does not directly correspond to the number of students with disabilities and the fact that these data are presented at the LEA level without being disaggregated by any other characteristics (i.e., they are not broken down by race, sex, or type of disability), the DRB has determined that the risk of disclosure is negligible and that no additional privacy protections are required for this data element.